patr1ckm/mvtboost/README.md

             interaction.depth=3)   # tree or interaction depth

-# lmerboost
+# metb

-Tree boosting with random effects, useful for longitudinal or hierarchically clustered data.
+Mixed effects tree boosting, useful for longitudinal or hierarchically clustered data.
 At each iteration, the terminal node means of each tree are forced to vary by group and shrunk proportional to group size using `lme4::lmer`.
 Tuning is done by passing vectors of meta-parameters as arguments.